diablokitty/reading_notes/201_Reading_Notes_06.md

-# Reading notes for day 6 of 201
+# Reading Notes for Day 6 of 201

 ### Reading JavaScript Object Basics